Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 Where the `type` indicates which of the alternatives the user actually wants persisted upon creation.

-## API request models (`CreateX`/`EditX`)
+## In models (`CreateXIn`/`EditXIn`)

-API request models are those that a client will send to an API as a request payload.
-They are often entities that represent all the data the API needs to persist the entity.
+In represent data a client sends to an API as a request payload.
+They are often entities that represent all the data the API needs to persist an entity.
 Edit model alternatives must be consolidated into a single choice on these models.

 An entity may have several different corresponding API request models for different use-cases, if different fields are required.
 An entity's API request model may also refer to persisted related entities using only their `id` (i.e. `Ref`s.)

+## Out models (`CreateXOut`/`EditXOut`)

+`Out` models are usually those returned by ('coming out of') the API.
+They usually extend or modify the entities upon which they are based, containing additional fields useful for displaying the entity to a user.
+For example they may contain `Tag`s or `Vote`s that are tailored to the viewing user.

+Entities appearing in OutModels are usually a persisted Entity.
+(Unpersisted Entities would be `CreateModel`s.)
+We often also want their fields to be required for display.

+Additional fields on `Out` models are often optional, so that either:

+1. To ease reuse of the `Out` model in different responses which may not include the extra fields, or
+2. To support request parameters that control the addition of extra fields.

+## In/Out body models

+In/Out Body models represent the entire body of an HTTP request or response.
+They may contain one or more In/Out models respectively. .
+They are named like `MethodEntityDirection` (`{Get,Post,Put,Delete}Endpoint{In,Out}`).
+E.g.: `GetPropositionIn`/`GetPropositionOut`.
+Often the `Endpoint` will correspond to an entity.

 ## `Persisted` entities